-Policy 6.3 seeks to enhance other sporting, recreational and leisure opportunities within the Neighbourhood Area whilst Policy 6.4 aims to protect and enhance community facilities.
+15.49 Policy SLC3 seeks to enhance other sporting, recreational and leisure opportunities within the Standish Neighbourhood Area whilst Policy SLC.4 aims to protect and enhance community facilities.

-All these policies are designed to give people more opportunities to participate in community life and improve the health and wellbeing of the residents and visitors.
+15.50 All these policies are designed to give people more opportunities to participate in community life and to improve the health and wellbeing of the residents and visitors.

-Policy 6.5 is in keeping with the National Planning Policy Framework and local policy, and contributes to the sustainability of the village through the provision of solar renewable energy.
+15.51 Policy R1 is in keeping with the National Planning Policy Framework chapter 14 and local policy, and contributes to the sustainability of the village through the provision of solar renewable energy.

-This proposal will assist in enhancing the biodiversity of the Gidlow Tip area and reclamation of that land through restoration to greenfield and /or woodland after a stipulated time period from a contribution from the finance generated, and should benefit the wider community and plant/wildlife biodiversity.
+15.52 This proposal will assist in enhancing the biodiversity of the Gidlow Tip area and reclamation of that land through restoration to greenfield and /or woodland after a stipulated time period from a contribution from the finance generated, and should benefit the wider community and plant/wildlife biodiversity.

-This policy would add to Standish's contribution to clean, renewable energy and improve the ecology of a former industrial site.
+15.53 This policy would add to Standish's contribution to clean, renewable energy and improve the ecology of a former industrial site.

-The policy is in keeping with Policy CP 13 (low carbon) of the Local Plan Core Strategy and EN4 of Wigan's draft Allocations and Development Management Local Plan as a site for land reclamation and renewal.

-Lancashire Wildlife Trust believes appropriate renewable projects can have a positive influence on biodiversity (http://www.lancswt.org.uk/sites/default).
+15.54 The policy is in keeping with Policy CP 13 (low carbon) of Wigan Council's Local Plan Core Strategy and EN4 of Wigan's draft Allocations and Development Management Local Plan as a site for land reclamation and renewal.
+Lancashire Wildlife Trust also believes appropriate renewable projects can have a positive influence on biodiversity.

-Delivery of Standish Neighbourhood Plan Policies
+Map 8: Standish Neighbourhood Plan Policies map